vincebel7/temperature-data-collector/README.md

 - 10k ohm resistor (pull-up)

+## Process:

+There are two components: Client, and Server.

+Client is the code in the collector directory.
+This can be run as a docker container or standalone, on each of the nodes.

+Server is everything else (web, redis, etc) and can be run via docker-compose (or each component standalone).

+The plan is for the client to send data via MQTT to the listener on the server, which will then add to redis and store to the permanent database.
+The web server will read from redis.

+Focusing on development for the Orange Pi Zero first, due to hardware availability.

 ## TODO:

+For V1:

+- Verify DHT python library is complete (both DHT11 and DHT22 support)

+- Separate client and server containers, build collector successfully on Orange Pi

+- MQTT functionality

+- Dockerize Redis

+- Basic Collector -> Listener -> Redis -> web server functionality

+- finish setup script

+- finish setup script

+- finish .env and docker-compose

+For V2:

 - Clean up and add Arduino code

 - deploy Arduino code from setup script?
 Board setup via wifi?

-- finish setup script

-- finish .env and docker-compose

-- Python collector - store in Redis

-- finish new Orange Pi Python library for DHT11 and DHT22 support

-- Dockerize Redis

 Note: For Arduino+MySQL, utilize this library: https://github.com/ChuckBell/MySQL_Connector_Arduino